radang2014/emocc/README.md

 ### Dependencies

-Two dependencies are necessary for EmoCC to work:
+Three dependencies are necessary for EmoCC to work:

  * A `gcc` compiler that works with Emojis.
  * Python 3 or later.
+ * A `bash` shell.

 ## Language Specification